-Your bibliography should consist of primary and secondary sources that relate directly to the proposal.
-Include works that pertain to both the project's substance and its theoretical or methodological approaches.
-Evaluators will use the bibliography to assess your knowledge of the subject area, including relevant materials in Japanese.
-Provide English translations for any non-English titles that you list.
-If you are proposing work with archival materials, indicate the archive(s) in which they are held.
+Your bibliography should consist of primary and secondary sources that relate directly to the project.
+Include works that pertain to both the project's substance and its theoretical or methodological approaches to give a well-rounded representation of your project.
+Evaluators will use the bibliography to assess your knowledge of the subject area.

-The bibliography must not exceed one single-spaced page.
+The bibliography must not exceed a single page.
 Any standard bibliographic format is acceptable.
-Items referenced in the narrative need not appear in the bibliography, if the citation in the narrative enables readers to identify the work.
+Items referenced in the narrative need not appear in the bibliography if the citation in the narrative enables readers to identify the work.